Blood Clot Info: Risks, Symptoms, Treatment & Prevention

 Blood Clot Treatment

-The prevention and treatment of blood clots primarily involves the use of anticoagulant medications, also known as blood thinners.
-These medications do not actually “thin” the blood, they slow the body’s ability to form new clots and keep existing ones from getting bigger.
+The prevention and treatment of blood clots primarily involves the use of anticoagulants, also known as blood thinners.
+These medications do not actually “thin” the blood.
+They slow the body’s ability to form new clots and keep existing ones from getting bigger.
 Learn more about blood clot treatment here: Blood Clot Treatment.

 Get More Life-Saving Information to Share